pcfx-devel/PC-FX_Info/FX_Controllers/README.md

      - LOW = "Read" (data is outbound from peripheral, and inbound to PC-FX)
      - HIGH = "Write" (data is outbound from PC-FX, and inbound to peripheral)
   2. The LATCH line descends from it normal HIGH level to LOW for roughly 3 microseconds, returning to HIGH, to indicate "start of scan".
-     - If CLK transitions for a cycle while LATCH is low, this is to indicate that the multitap joypad counter is to be reset, and the first joypad is to return its data in this scan.
+     - If CLK transitions for a cycle while LATCH is low, this indicates that the multitap joypad counter is to be reset, and the first joypad is to return its data in this scan.
      - Actual data is only transferred when LATCH has returned to HIGH
-  3. CLK cycles for 32 cycles at roughly 3 microseconds per cycle, sending/requesting data synchronously with the CLK signal.
+  3. Following LATCH returning HIGH, CLK cycles for 32 cycles at roughly 3 microseconds per cycle, sending/requesting data synchronously with the CLK signal.
-     - inbound data from peripheral should be set when CLK is HIGH - including immediately as LATCH returns to HIGH - to be read by the PC-FX on transition to LOW
+     - inbound data from peripheral should be set when CLK is HIGH - including immediately as LATCH returns to HIGH - to be read by the
+PC-FX on transition to LOW
      - outbound data from PC-FX is also set when CLK is HIGH - including immediately as LATCH returns to HIGH - to be read by the peripheral on transition to LOW

 Data sequence is least-significant bit first, and most-significant bit last, with the controller-specific bit-fields above describing the meanings of the various bits.
 Keep in mind that electrical data values are inverted as compared with their internal representation